Jelmerro/hoyaf/README.md

 ## A New World

 - Fetches the list of ip ranges from ipinfo.io for a defined list of companies
-- Redirect all ip ranges to 127.0.0.1 to prevent a connection
+- Drops all packets to any of the ips in the ranges
+- Checks and prevents duplicate rules from being added
 - Enable or disable ip ranges in bulk for a single or all included companies
 - Block any other company that has an Autonomous System Number (ASN) on ipinfo.io
 - Persistent across reboots thanks to iptables-save (last line of the script)